Seagather/Marshal-Pundit-Reviews/README.md

 ## Bugs

+### Fixed

+* The star rating was working only on the first form initially because the ids of the fields were all the same, so whichever form I click on, the JS will only work on the first form.

+* This was rectified by making them unique for every item in the loop to get the clicking events working.
+I added the **`{{review._id}}`** to any element that has **`id=""`**.
+That way it's unique on the HTML page for each review in the for-loop.

-* No known Bugs as at the time of submitting this project.
+No known Bugs as at the time of submitting this project.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_